Closing Deals Faster Requires Your Sales and Marketing Alignment to be Tuned for Performance.

 Sales and marketing should be separate departments within your organization.
 Marketing is about getting the word out and explaining to people the benefits of your products and services to increase interest and visibility.
 Most importantly, marketing is about driving inquiries and leads to sales.

-What sales needs from marketing?
+What does sales need from marketing?

 What is sales enablement?